 Retirement accounts, pensions, life insurance policies, and annuities are passed to others through a beneficiary designation form.
 Make sure that they reflect your current wishes.
 It is possible to designate a trust as a beneficiary so that the assets will be distributed according to the trust distribution scheme.

 Going through this five-point checklist will ensure that your assets are properly protected and that your wishes are carried out should anything happen to you.
-If you need assistance, give me a call.
+If you need assistance with reviewing your estate plan, give me a call.
 I am happy to help.
 In a couple of short meetings uncertainty can be traded for peace of mind.
 Wishing you and your family a happy and healthy 2016 from the Law Offices of Daniel L. DuRee.